cj401-jw/code_example/README.md

 ## __Running experiments__

 ### __Train single model__</br>
 Create a folder with experiment name under `experiments` folder with `params.json`.
 It should looks like `experiments/resnet18/params.json`.
+Also experiment folder should contains `*.py` file with architecture.
+The name of this file could be arbitrary but important that folder should contains only one `*.py`.
+The file should contain function which init architecture.
+The name of this func should be the same as value of "arch" variable in `params.json`.
 Then just run the experiment:
 ```
 python train.py --data_dir data/imagenet/ --model_dir experiments/resnet18/
 ```